 The education specialist study consists of the mastery of a field of knowledge.
 A minimum of 36 credit hours beyond master's degree or 66 credit hours beyond bachelor's degree is required for the specialist degree.

 All work must be completed within 5 consecutive years.
 The 5 years begins with the first course taken in the Education Specialist program.
-For example, if the first course was taken Summer 2016, the student must complete all requirements by August 2021.

 Education Specialist Comprehensive Examination